Quantum lattice dynamics and their importance in ternary superhydride clathrates: Results

 \subsection{Superconductivity}

-As \BSH\ is potentially a very promising high-$T_\text{c}$ superconductor, we also want to assess the implications of the above mentioned effects on its superconducting (SC) properties.
-To do that, we solved the anisotropic Migdal-Eliashberg (ME) equations as implemented in EPW~\cite{ponce_epw_2016} for the four cases in Tab. \ref{tab:effects}.
-Details about the calculation within EPW are provided in the Method section and in the SM, at this point we only want to highlight that for each case we used the corresponding force constants to compute the dynamical matrices, and computed the electron-phonon ($ep$) coupling matrix elements as the self-consistent first-order variation of the potential using the equilibrium positions as defined in Tab. \ref{tab:effects} ~\footnote{A more rigorous treatment would require the replacement of the polarization vectors $\mathbf{e}_{\mathbf{q}\nu}$, as well as either the inclusion of the force term arising in the DF(P)T description of the structure defined by $\tilde{x}$, or an $\mathcal{F}$-based description of the $ep$ matrix elements within the \SSCHA.}.
-In Table~\ref{tab:SCprops}, we summarize the obtained values for quantities characterizing the SC state, i.e., the $ep$ coupling strength $\lambda$, the logarithmic average of the phonon frequencies $\omega_\text{log}$, and the SC critical temperature \Tc~\footnote{The $ep$ coupling strength $\lambda(\omega) = 2\int_0^\omega\mathrm{d}\omega' \frac{\alpha^2F(\omega')}{\omega'}$ and the logarithmic average phonon frequency $\omega_\text{log} = \exp\left(\frac{2}{\lambda}\int_0^\infty\mathrm{d}\omega\frac{\alpha^2F(\omega)\ln\omega}{\omega}\right)$ are obtained from the Eliashberg spectral function $\alpha^2 F(\omega)$}.
-The corresponding Eliashberg spectral functions $\alpha^2F(\omega)$ and the cumulative coupling strengths $\lambda(\omega)$ are shown in Supplementary Fig.~12 in the SM.
-We want to stress that the provided values for \Tc \ are obtained by the solution of the full ME equations.
-The distribution of the SC gap function $\Delta_\mathbf{k}$ indicates no change in the distinct two-gap shape calculated in Ref.~\cite{Lucrezi2022}, and is therefore not shown here.
+As \BSH\ is potentially a very promising high-\Tc\ superconductor, we also want to assess the implications of the above mentioned effects on its superconducting (SC) properties.
+To do that, we solved the anisotropic Migdal-Eliashberg (ME) equations as implemented in EPW~\cite{ponce_epw_2016} for the four cases in Tab.~\ref{tab:effects}.
+Details about the calculation within EPW are provided in the Method section and in Supplementary Method~3, at this point we only want to highlight that for each case we used the corresponding force constants to compute the dynamical matrices, and computed the electron-phonon ($ep$) coupling matrix elements as the self-consistent first-order variation of the potential using the equilibrium positions as defined in Tab. \ref{tab:effects}.
+In Table~\ref{tab:SCprops}, we summarize the obtained values for quantities characterizing the SC state, i.e., the $ep$ coupling strength $\lambda$, the logarithmic average of the phonon frequencies $\omega_\text{log}$, and the SC critical temperature \Tc.